gideonMCove/Trivialis-Serpentes/README.md

 ![Shows what happens to your snake after eating a fruit](./SnakeGrowthDemonstration.PNG)

-If you answer the trivia question correctly, then your snake will still grow, by at a small rate.
-If you answer the question incorrectly, your snake ballons in size, as shown in the image above.
+If you answer the trivia question correctly, then your snake will still grow, by at a small rate (snakeLength += 1).
+If you answer the question incorrectly, your snake ballons in size (snakeLength += 3), as shown in the image above.

 # Making the Board More Interesting